Smaller25/Unimind/README.md

 - Integrate semantic information from non-visual brain regions to reconstruct more abstract information (e.g., emotions).
 - Develop additional cross-subject learning methodologies to enhance robustness.

-## Citation
-If you use this code, please cite the original thesis:
-Sohyung Kim, Cross-subject fMRI Image Reconstruction using Contrastive Learning.
-Seoul National University, February 2025. (exact reference will be updated soon)